 Who is it for: anyone in the UX/UI design world

 Why we love it: ahhh, where do we start with this one.
 Everything about this UX resource is GOLD.
-From the convenience of getting the lessons delivered right into your inbox, to the design community behind it, and all the neat little extras (like this toolkit that will help you navigate in the ocean of the design tools).
+From the convenience of getting the lessons delivered right into your inbox, to the design community behind it, and all the neat little extras (like this toolkit that will help you navigate the ocean of design tools).
 The array of topics is impressive as well, so we highly recommend you check this one out.

 Yep, it’s InVision again.
 We can’t help it, they’re just THAT good.
 This resource is actually a free e-book, which you’ll receive in your email inbox 1 chapter per week.